Tackling marine emissions

 Launching from berth every 15 minutes, the 100-tonne, 23 meter-long Ferry Happiness transports 15,000 passengers every day using two 300HP diesel engines.

 The Danfoss solution replaces the diesel engines with two Danfoss EM-PMI electric motors.
 They have synchronous reluctance-assisted permanent magnet technology – a smaller and more manageable solution than a diesel engine.

 The drive power of the motors was then delivered using Danfoss EC-C1200 converters.
 One EC-C1200 converter was used as the DCDC-converter to control the discharging and charging of the Lithium Iron Phosphate battery during operation.
-Another converter was used as the active front end (AFE) to charge the battery directly from the city’s utility grid or from the ferry's existing diesel generators.
+Another converter was used as the active front end (AFE) to charge the battery.
+That was done directly from the city’s utility grid or from the ferry's existing diesel generators.
 So the ferry can be charged from the utility grid or can draw backup power from the diesel generators.
 The ferry's propulsion motors are also driven with separate EC-C1200 converters acting as motor inverters.

 To achieve this, a Danfoss EC-C1200 converter was combined with sophisticated software to coordinate power flow.
 This means the EC-C1200 can perform different power conversion tasks controlled by active load sharing technology from the power management system.